Rebecca Paul (politician): Terminally Ill Adults (End of Life) Bill

+2025

 Paul raised concerns regarding assaults on officers at HM Prison Downview in March 2025.
 She spoke in favour of a ban on the advertisement of prostitution online during the second reading of the Crime and Policing Bill in March 2025.
 She launched a campaign to support pubs in the constituency in April 2025.
 In a letter to Surrey County Council in May 2025, Paul and six other Conservative MPs criticised the council's decision to not respond to constituent SEND cases.
 In June 2025, she wrote in favour of the ban on the use of puberty blockers in treatment for gender dysphoria in children.
 She spoke against Tonia Antoniazzi's amendment to the Crime and Policing Bill to decriminalise women who induce their own abortion in June 2025, warning that "if this becomes law, fully developed babies up to term could be aborted by a woman with no consequences".
 The All-Party Parliamentary Group for Better Roads was launched by Paul in June 2025.
-Paul criticised special educational needs and disabilities support services in Surrey in a debate in Parliament in July 2025.
+Paul said that special educational needs and disabilities (SEND) support services in Surrey were in "crisis" and children were not getting the support they were entitled to.

-She has expressed concern "about the proliferation of adverts targeting young women to donate their eggs" and called on the government to "conduct a proper study on the long-term health impact of such procedures on women – particularly in the case of women going through multiple rounds".
-She has campaigned against the inclusion of biological males in women's prisons and called for the removal of seven men at HM Prison Downview.
-In August 2025, Paul asked Wes Streeting, the Secretary of State for Health and Social Care, to commit to the new emergency area hospital in Sutton and improvements to Epsom Hospital and St Helier Hospital following the announcement by Rachel Reeves of a review into hospital and road projects.
-She endorsed a report from Policy Exchange that revealed that 81 out of 129 local authorities with care responsibilities could not provide a policy on their safeguarding processes for gender questioning children in care and said that "immediate reform is essential to provide the protection and guidance that gender questioning children in care so urgently need".
+She has expressed concern "about the proliferation of adverts targeting young women to donate their eggs" and called on the Government to "conduct a proper study on the long-term health impact of such procedures on women – particularly in the case of women going through multiple rounds".
+She has said that the "seven males in HMP Downview, a women's prison in Banstead, must be moved without delay".
+In August 2025, Paul asked Wes Streeting, the Secretary of State for Health and Social Care, to commit to the new emergency area hospital in Sutton and improvements to Epsom Hospital and St Helier Hospital following the announcement by chancellor of the exchequer Rachel Reeves of a review into hospital and road projects.

-In September 2025, she accused staff at Surrey County Council of prioritising equality, diversity and inclusion above children’s safeguarding after she was rebuked in 2023 for reporting a photo of Stephen Ireland, convicted paedophile and co-founder of Pride in Surrey, with a child to protection officers.
-She led a debate in the House of Commons on property service charges in October 2025 and said that local authorities should be obliged "in all but the most exceptional of cases, to adopt communal land and infrastructure on completion of new estates" and "developers would also need to be obliged to ensure the infrastructure meets the council standards before transfer".
+Paul led a debate in the House of Commons on property service charges in October 2025 and said that local authorities should be obliged "in all but the most exceptional of cases, to adopt communal land and infrastructure on completion of new estates" and "developers would also need to be obliged to ensure the infrastructure meets the council standards before transfer".
+In November, Paul and 29 other MPs wrote to the Ministry of Housing, Communities and Local Government to demand that a task force be established to combat illegal development in the countryside, often by Irish Travellers.

+On 1 December 2025, she replaced James Cleverly on the Education Select Committee.
+She has said that high property service charges were trapping residents in properties that they could not afford.
+She demanded that Streeting immediately paused a planned NHS trial of puberty blockers for children in a letter alongside Labour MP Jonathan Hinder, the Conservative MP Tom Tugendhat, the Reform UK MP Sarah Pochin, the independent MPs Rosie Duffield, Rupert Lowe, and Iqbal Mohamed, and the Liberal Democrat peer Sarah Ludford, Baroness Ludford.